0x78654C/xTerminal/README.md

     fmove -- Moves a file with CRC checksum control. cmd --  Opens Windows Command Prompt.
     ps -- Opens Windows Powershell.
+    cat -- Displays the content of a file.
+Can use following parameters:
+           -s   : Output lines containing a provided text from a file.
+           -so  : Saves the lines containing a provided text from a file.
+           -sm  : Output lines containing a provided text from multiple fies.
-    cat -- Displays the content of a file. del -- Deletes a file or folder without recover. reboot -- It force reboots the Windows OS. shutdown --  It force shutdown the Windows OS.
+           -smo : Saves the lines containing a provided text from mutiple files in current path location. del -- Deletes a file or folder without recover. reboot -- It force reboots the Windows OS. shutdown --  It force shutdown the Windows OS.